ismail7CAa/EquiPharm/pharm_training/README.md

 prevents closely related conformations from leaking into validation or test data.

+Internally, element categories are stored as `atom_type`.
+This name is
+intentional: PyTorch Geometric increments batched fields containing `index`, so an attribute such as `element_index` would corrupt categorical element IDs.

 ## Training

 The model predicts one total energy for each conformation.
 We obtain its atomic